CodeScop/Oge-Mai-Field-Guide/allquests.md

 **Hunt for the Ancients**

-NOTE: All Hunt quests are picked up in Luciola Forest, regardless of what Region the actions are concentrated in.
+NOTE: All Hunt quests are picked up in Elder Library, regardless of what Region the actions are concentrated in.

 - HuntS1 = Hunt for the Ancients Season 1
 - HuntS2 = Hunt for the Ancients Season 2